-We now review important literature on learning using Bayesian networks (BN).
-A BN is a probabilistic graphical model that represents uncertain knowledge [53, 33, 11].
-Learning parameters of a Bayesian network from complete data is discussed in [60, 10].
-Learning parameters from incomplete data using gradient methods is discussed in [7, 63].
-Lauritzen [43] has proposed an EM algorithm to learn Bayesian network parameters, whereas Bauer et. al. [3] describe methods for accelerating convergence of the EM algorithm.
-Learning using Gibbs sampling is proposed in [65, 27].
-The Bayesian score to learn the structure of a Bayesian network is discussed in [18, 10, 29].
-Learning the structure of a Bayesian network based on the Minimal Description Length (MDL) principle is presented in [8, 41, 62].
-Learning BN structure using greedy hill-climbing and other variants is introduced in [30], whereas Chickering [16] introduced a method based on search over equivalence network classes.
-Methods for approximating full Bayesian model averaging are presented in [10, 30, 46].
+We now review important literature on BN learning.
+A BN is a probabilistic graphical model that represents uncertain knowledge (Jensen, 1996).
+Spiegelhalter and Lauritzen (1990) and Buntine (1991) discuss parameter learning of a BN from complete data, whereas Binder, Koller, Russel and Kanazawa (1997) and Thiesson (1995) discuss parameter learning from incomplete data using gradient method.
+Lauritzen (1995) has proposed an EM algorithm to learn Bayesian network parameters, whereas Bauer, Koller and Singer (1997) describe methods for accelerating convergence of the EM algorithm.
+Learning using Gibbs sampling has been proposed by Thomas, Spiegelhalter and Gilks (1992) and Gilks, Richardson and Spiegelhalter (1996).
+The Bayesian score to learn the structure of a BN is discussed by Cooper and Herskovits (1992), Buntine (1991), and Heckerman, Geiger and Chickering (1995).
+Learning the structure of a BN based on the Minimal Description Length (MDL) principle has been presented by Bouckaert (1994), Lam and Bacchus (1994), and Suzuki (1993).
+Learning BN structure using greedy hill-climbing and other variants was introduced by Heckerman and Gieger (1995), whereas Chickering (1996) introduced a method based on search over equivalence network classes.
+Methods for approximating full Bayesian model averaging were presented by Buntine (1991), Heckerman and Gieger (1995), and Madigan and Raftery (1994).